 In this guide, you will find everything you need to know of Costa Rica, and to prepare for the trip of your dreams.

-Costa Rica is recognized worldwide by the "Pura Vida"; For a person who is not native to Costa Rica it is really confusing to try to understand the use that is given to the phrase, since Tico uses it in many different ways, for example:
+Costa Rica is recognized worldwide by the "Pura Vida".
+This expression has many meanings.
+Tico uses it in many different ways, for example:

 As a greeting: